 “Our updated targets and accelerated timelines reflect a very challenging, yet viable pathway to net zero, which is driven by advances in technology and solutions.
 What is needed is a rapid scale-up which we will strive to achieve in close collaboration with customers and suppliers across the entire supply chain.”
 Henriette Hallberg Thygesen, CEO of Fleet & Strategic Brands, A.P.
 Moller - Maersk

-Looking into the future
+Looking into the future of mindful consumption.

 Environmental and social concerns are driving consumers' decisions more than ever, and it's not just millennials demanding more from brands —the trend cuts across generations.

 On the other hand, when planned correctly, sustainable and socially responsible projects can lead to greater brand value and increased revenue.

-The future is bright for forward-thinking brands that want to build relationships and values through socially responsible projects.
+Indeed, the future is bright for forward-thinking brands that want to build relationships and values through socially responsible projects.